txthinking/brook/docs/cli.md

 ## testbrook

-Test UDP and TCP of brook server/wsserver/wssserver
+Test UDP and TCP of brook server/wsserver/wssserver/quicserver.
+(Note that the global dial parameter is ignored now)

 **--dns**="": DNS server for connecting (default: 8.8.8.8:53)